Q: What is Amazon Elastic Container Service?

 Q: How do I configure IAM roles for ECS tasks?

 You first need to create an IAM role for your task, using the 'Amazon EC2 Container Service Task Role’ service role and attaching a policy with the required permissions.
-When you create a new task definition or a task definition revision you can then specify a role by selecting it form the ’Task Role’ drop-down or using the ‘taskRoleArn’ filed in the JSON format.
+When you create a new task definition or a task definition revision, you can then specify a role by selecting it from the ’Task Role’ drop-down or using the ‘taskRoleArn’ filed in the JSON format.

 Yes.
 Amazon ECS is HIPAA-eligible.
 If you have an executed Business Associate Addendum (BAA) with AWS, you can use Amazon ECS to process encrypted Protected Health Information (PHI) using Docker containers deployed onto the AWS Fargate launch-type or Amazon EC2 compute instances.

 For more information, please visit our page on HIPAA compliance.
 If you plan to process, store, or transmit PHI and do not have an executed BAA from AWS, please contact us for more information.

 Q: Can I use Amazon ECS for US Government-regulated workloads or processing sensitive Controlled Unclassified Information (CUI)?

 Yes.
 By using the AWS GovCloud (US) region, containers and clusters managed by Amazon ECS can meet the requirements to sensitive data and regulated workloads with your containers.

 For more information, visit our page on AWS GovCloud.

 Service Level Agreement (SLA)